Donate

 Empower your loved one.
 Be careful that you’re not taking over and doing things for your loved one that they are capable of doing.
 Support your loved one while still encouraging as much independence and self-help as possible.

-If a loved one with schizophrenia is reluctant to see a doctor, try to:
+If your loved one with schizophrenia is reluctant to see a doctor, there are ways to help them accept treatment.

 Provide options.
 Your loved one may be more willing to see a doctor if he or she has some control over the situation.
 If your relative appears suspicious of you, suggest that another person accompany them to the appointment.
 You can also give your loved one a choice of doctors.